Regional and remote airport funding

 Current funding options

-A brief summary of the current options available for securing state and federal government grant funding for airside infrastructure at regional and remote airports is available below.
+A brief summary of the current options available for securing state and Australian government grant funding for airside infrastructure at regional and remote airports is available below.

 This is not an exhaustive list and local governments are encouraged to explore other innovative approaches to securing funding support for regional airport development.